 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-If you want to eliminate as much processed ingredients as possible you can make Pressure Cooker Apple Pie Filling first.
+If you want to eliminate as much processed ingredients as possible, instead of using a can of pie filling you can make Pressure Cooker Apple Pie Filling first.
 I will go over how to make this with dried beans as well, then you combine the two with bacon if you choose to add some meat into the mix.

 Combining meat and/or fruit into this old fashioned side amps the flavors up.
 Just like our Baked Beans with Ground Beef you can make an ordinary dish more special, with more protein and flavor.
 Meats do need to be cooked beforehand to be safe.